abhinavs/abhinavs.github.io/_posts/2011-06-23-what-is-your-good-name.md

 comments: true
 ---
-Have you ever wondered how kids learn their first set of languages, and how it is different from the way, we, grown-ups, learn new languages?
+Have you ever wondered how kids learn their first set of languages, and how it is different from the way, we grown-ups, learn new languages?
 I think, kids learn them and the real world at the same time, hence they map words with real things - like the word 'chocolate' with something sweet in a wraper they love to eat.
 <br />
 <br />
-On the other hand, when grown-ups try to learn one - they mostly map words in it with corresponding language they already know - like 'halu' in Kannada means milk.
+On the other hand, when grown-ups try to learn one - they mostly map words in it with corresponding words in the language they already know - like 'halu' in Kannada means milk.
 <br />
 <br />
-Intuitively, the grown-ups' way of learning new languages looks more efficient, but if you have ever tried learning a new one, you will know it's not that easy.
+Intuitively, the grown-ups' way of learning new languages looks more efficient, but if you have ever tried learning a new language, you will know it's not that easy.
 Somehow, kids seem to pick languages easily than grown-ups.
 Of course, there are people who are very good at picking them up, and can learn multiple